Sophia Blazko – a true portrait of a painter and peculiar artist

 Where do the ideas for your work come from?

-I draw ideas from life.
+I get ideas from life.

 Are the painted people real?

-This changed over time.
-I started traveling the world in search of “new faces for paintings”.
-When someone catches my attention, on the street or among friends of friends, and I decide that I would like to portray such a person,then I suggest a meeting.
-Then I have the opportunity to learn more about the future model, observe how it behaves, and get to know its sensitivity.
-This is the only way I can show something more than just superficiality.
+Over time, this changed.
+In search of “new faces for paintings” I began to travel the world.
+When someone catches my eye, on the street or among friends of friends, and I decide that I would like to portray such a person,Then I propose a meeting.
+Then I have the opportunity to learn more about the future model, observe how he behaves, get to know his sensitivity.
+Only in this way can I show something more than mere superficiality.

 Why the strong correlation with the Art Deco trend?